-This included rift oak cabinetry in medium brown, a tiled floor and tiled wainscot with chair railing and flat moulding at the ceiling.
-These robust horizontal mouldings are typical of Arts & Crafts-era rooms, lending them a horizontal aspect reminiscent of traditional Japanese houses.
+This included rift oak cabinetry in medium brown, a tiled floor and tiled wainscot with chair railing and flat molding at the ceiling.
+These robust horizontal moldings are typical of Arts & Crafts-era rooms, lending them a horizontal aspect reminiscent of traditional Japanese houses.

 Early on in the design process, the owners wavered between true oak strip flooring and ceramic tile.
 What broke the decision log-jam was the tile we found for the bathroom.
 It was a fortunate find, and purely an accident.

 One of our designers was driving through a town in Kansas and noticed a sign announcing a liquidation sale at a local tile distributor.
 Included in the tiles for sale was some Mexican tile from the 1940s complete with the straw-padded wood boxes such tile was packaged in at the time..

 She bought the whole lot, figuring we would be certain to have a use for it sometime.
 And it turned out to be perfect for this bathroom..